-The Registered Provider (housing association) will normally offer the property to the applicant who has a local connection, from the highest band who has been registered for the longest time.
+The Housing Association normally offer the property to the applicant who has a local connection, from the highest band who has been registered for the longest time.
 If you are made an offer and refuse it, the property will then be offered to the next person on the shortlist.

-22.3 However, there are some exceptions to this general rule, such as where local lettings policies apply, or where the landlord will not allow any under-occupation of the property, or where you have rent arrears and the landlord has decided that he does not wish to let to anyone with rent arrears.
-If it is because the landlord does not want under occupation, then he may offer the property to the highest-placed applicant whose household will make the most efficient use of the property within the band they are placed.
+21.2 However, there are some exceptions to this general rule, such as where local lettings policies apply, or where the Housing Association will not allow any under-occupation of the property, or where you have rent/mortgage arrears and the landlord has decided that he does not wish to let to anyone with rent/mortgage arrears.
+If it is because the landlord does not want under occupation, then he may offer the property to the highestplaced applicant whose household will make the most efficient use of the property within the band they are placed.
 For instance, this means that on a shortlist for a three bedroom house, a family with one child, or two young children, may be by passed in favour of a lower-placed but larger family within that band that needs all three bedrooms.
-This is at the discretion of the registered provider (housing association).
+This is at the discretion of the Housing Association.
 Full details will be advertised with the property.

-22.4 Offers
+21.3 Offers